B253500/LLM-Agents-to-Automate-VC-Intelligence-and-Deal-Making/README.md

 ## Limitations

 The memo generator produces a strong draft addressing key investor considerations but serves as a starting point, not a finished product.
-It covers substantial part of the work, requiring human input for nuance and judgment.
+It covers substantial part of the work, but requires human input for nuance and judgment.
 The tool may reflect biases in the input and is limited by the underlying AI models.
 Competitor analysis provides initial insights but should be supplemented with additional research, and market size estimates should include a separate bottoms-up analysis.
 This tool is for prototype demonstration only.

+The web scrapper is also limited by its own capabilities and modern anti-bot systems could successfully prevent web scrapping and significantly change the performance of the pipeline.
+Furthermore, target websites from where reports are scraped could employ new technologies and development which also may influence its' scraping capabilities.

 ## Features